falcosecurity/falco-website/content/en/docs/grpc/outputs.md

 weight: 1
 ---

-This is the protobuffer schema definition of the Falco gRPC Outputs APIs.
+This is the protocol buffer schema definition of the Falco gRPC Outputs APIs.

 {{< highlight protobuf >}}
 {{< githubcode "falcosecurity/falco" "userspace/falco/outputs.proto" >}}